CSP02/CSPSH/README.md

 - Start typing your code inside this tag.
 - In the previous version you have to seperate each word by spaces which is no longer required.
+- Another impovement the strings.
+Yes now it can detect any kind of strings with spaces wothout spaces it just highlights(if you found any issue you can create a issue).
-- It has basic formatting too.
+- It has basic formatting too(just realised it isn't fully fucntioning but will update it).

 ```html
 <!--Example-1-->